gouthambs/karuth-source/content/articles/asynchronous-msmq-log-handler-python.rst

     lgr.info("Test Message")

 And that completes the MSMQ logger using python.
 Now all your logs will be pushed to the KaruthQueue that we created.
-You can use the example shown `here <|filename|sending-msmq-messages-python.rst>`_ to read the messages in a seperate application and store any way you chose, files, database etc.
+You can use the example shown `here </blog/sending-msmq-messages-python.rst>`_ to read the messages in a seperate application and store any way you chose, files, database etc.